realA10001986/Time-Circuits-Display/README.md

 - Hold ENTER to save and quit the menu

 #### How to select the music folder number:

+In order for this menu item to show up, an SD card is required.

 - Hold ENTER to invoke main menu
 - Press ENTER repeatedly until "MUSIC FOLDER NUMBER" is shown